AsianDesigner/reyes_justin_debugging/README.md

 # Drag and Drop Reference

-TODO: Write a project description
+TODO: Understand the bugs present in the js, make a plan to tackle it and research independent solutions to fix it.

 ## Contributing